deya-eldeen/blog/_posts/post/2021-11-26-swift-any-anyobject.md

 ### AnyObject

 `AnyObject` is a protocol that all `class` types implicitly conform to.
-It’s used when you need to work specifically with instances of classes rather than value types like `struct`s or `enum`s. `AnyObject` is commonly used in scenarios where `Swift` interacts with `Objective-C`, especially because `Objective-C` types are generally class-based.
+It’s used when you need to work specifically with instances of classes rather than value types like `struct`s or `enum`s. `AnyObject` is commonly used in scenarios where Swift interacts with Objective-C, especially because Objective-C types are generally class-based.

 ```swift
 let objectArray: [AnyObject] = [NSString(string: "Hello"), NSNumber(value: 42)]
 ```

 Here, `objectArray` holds instances that are guaranteed to be `class` types.
-This makes `AnyObject` a safer option when you’re dealing with `class` instances, especially in mixed-language projects involving both Swift and `Objective-C`.
+This makes `AnyObject` a safer option when you’re dealing with `class` instances, especially in mixed-language projects involving both Swift and Objective-C.

 #### Real-World Use Cases for AnyObject in Swift

 `AnyObject` allows you to work with instances of any class type.
 Here are some real-world scenarios where it can be beneficial:

-1. Interacting with `Objective-C` `API`s
+1. Interacting with Objective-C `API`s
-- Use `AnyObject` to handle untyped objects from `Objective-C` methods and properties, facilitating seamless interaction with these `API`s.
+- Use `AnyObject` to handle untyped objects from Objective-C methods and properties, facilitating seamless interaction with these `API`s.

 2. Parsing Mixed-Type `JSON` Data
 - Store parsed `JSON` data containing a mix of types (strings, numbers, booleans) in a flexible way using `AnyObject`.